ircv3/ircv3.github.io/_irc/index.md

 protocol changes in backwards-compatible ways, as well as convey various information on joining a server.

-This feature is considered essential and all software implementing IRCv3 **must** implement at least the v3.1 and v3.2 specifications.
+CAPs are the primary way that IRCv3 features are enabled.
+As such, most software implementing IRCv3 extensions will want to implement capability negotiation.

 The [v3.1 Capability Negotiation spec]({{site.baseurl}}/specs/core/capability-negotiation-3.1.html)
 conveys the basic listing and requesting of capabilities, and lays the